yamigr/tcpleveldb/README.md

 <a name="client"></a>
 ## Client

-You can define a new database at './db'.
-If needed, do something like './users' or './dashboards', ...
-You know what i mean :wink:.
+* You can define a new database at './db'.
+If needed, do something like './users' or './dashboards', ... .
+* While putting some data in the db and no key is set, auto-key is active.
+When the key containes '@key' (single or multiple-times), this substring will be replaced with a auto-key.

 ```js
 var tcpleveldb = require('tcpleveldb')